artillery/node-artillery-async/README.md

 1. Do things synchronously when possible.
 1. A small, easy-to-remember API.
-1. Simple and understandable implementation.
+1. Short, simple, and understandable implementation.

 Note that the first goal may be construed as a limitation as passing thousands of synchronous callbacks to `series()` will overflow the call stack.
 This actually gives you more freedom -- you can add `setTimeout` or `process.nextTick` to your callbacks for fine-grained control over when you want functions to be called asynchronously.